-Craft books present a number of unique challenges when self publishing.
-Photo use, printing, eBooks, legal issues, and writing how-to instructions when self publishing a craft book are discussed.
+Craft books present a number of unique challenges when self-publishing.
+This article discusses photo use, printing, eBooks, legal issues, and writing how-to instructions when self-publishing a craft book.

 One of today's hottest consulting and coaching models is the mastermind group.
 But what is a mastermind group?
-Pros and cons of using them are discussed.
+The pros and cons of using them are discussed in this article.

 Social media networks heavily rely on visuals.
 So if businesses want to reach and sell to today's customers, build building visual literacy skill is a must.
 But what is visual literacy in business?

 Consultants and coaches are creating Facebook Groups for business in pursuit of engagement with customers and prospects.
 But is that a good idea?
 Discover what you need to know.